JiangtianPan/JiangtianPan.github.io/README.md

 - **Inter-Frame Consistency**: Introduced an alpha blending technique to maintain inter-frame consistency during the processing stage.

 - **Computational Efficiency**: Improved model efficiency by applying distillation and pruning strategies, reducing inference time from 40 ms/frame to 13 ms/frame on Qualcomm Snapdragon 855 platforms.

+> Real-Time Video Quality Enhancement for Mobile Devices:
+- ***Proposed a CNN based model***: Incorporated an attention module, skip connections, residual modules, and mask modules to optimize video quality in real-time.

+- ***Optimized Computational Efficiency***: From 330 GOPs to 12 GOPs by implementing ***Space2Depth*** modules, ***Distillation***, and ***Pruning***.
+Achieved inference time reduction from 100+ ms to 15 ms on Qualcomm Snapdragon 8475 platform.

+- ***Noise Data Collection***: Proposed a unique approach to collect noise from real-world data, enhancing the training dataset for improved model robustness.

+- ***Data Augmentation Techniques***: Innovated data augmentation strategies including ISP simulation, brightness adjustment, motion simulation, and random disturbance to improve model adaptability.

+- ***Loss Function Design***: Formulated gradient loss, edge loss, and mask loss functions to ensure robust model performance under challenging conditions.

+- ***Deployment***: Developed an efficient pipeline with pre-processing and post-processing stages running on GPU, and model inference on NPU.
+Integrated this algorithmic module into the XIAOMI 12 Pro smartphone.

 Skills
 ------